gcamerli/docker_sgminer_amd64/README.md

 ### **Requirements**

-You must download and put inside the the same folder of the **Dockerfile** to build:
+You must download and put inside to the same folder of the **Dockerfile** to build:

 + [AMD APP SDK (Linux 64-bit)](http://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/)